What is the range of the Pulse 63 electric RIB at different speeds?

 How will I know if I have enough battery power to complete a journey?

-The touch screen interface of the Pulse 63 is compatible with a third-party chart plotter and works with the RAD mobile app to display real-time usage and remaining battery range at all times.
+The touch screen interface of the Pulse 63 is compatible with a third-party chart plotter and works with a special mobile app to display real-time usage and remaining battery range at all times.

 What are the advantages of an electric propulsion system over a conventional petrol/diesel outboard motor?